mmeidlinger/elastic-search-s3-backup/README.md

 This command succeeds.
 Inspecting the objects under the `test-gir` prefix in the bucket, you can see that new and updated objects are again created in the Standard storage class.
 You either need to move them manually again or wait for the Lifecycle configuration to transition them.

 ### Backup to Glacier Flexible Retrieval
-For this example, we will follow the same process as for instant retrieval.
+For this example, we will follow the same process as above, moving Standard Tier objects to the glacier flexible retrieval class:

-Notice you could also do the same for Glacier Deep Archive, but we go with Flexible Retrieval to speed up the restore.
 ```shell
 # Grab the name of the bucket from the environment variable and substitute it in the json below
 echo $S3_BUCKET